 More recent studies have attempted to determine why some people suffer from chronic inflammation and what can be done to address this.
 Researchers have discovered the positive role that exercise, diet and supplementation can play in reducing inflammation and preventing disease.
 Without a doubt, excessive dietary sugar (especially from sugary drinks) has been linked to chronic inflammation, and not surprisingly, an increase in type 2 diabetes.
 Conversely, people who reduce their sugar intake have lower inflammatory markers in their blood.
 In addition to sugar, other dietary culprits thought to play a role in inflammation include saturated and trans fats, refined carbohydrates and alcohol.

 PERRICONE’S APPROACH TO REDUCE INFLAMMATION IN THE BODY

 Never one to conform, Dr. Perricone rejected the notion that fine lines and wrinkles are an inevitable part of aging.
 He discovered that inflammation caused by poor nutrition, pollution, sun exposure, stress and irritating skincare treatments is the true cause for damage to the body and skin.
 As already discussed, science has established that chronic inflammation can increase your risk of developing a wide array of serious degenerative diseases.

-But through a diet rich in antioxidants and high-quality proteins (combined with vitamin supplements and the right topical skincare), you can help address the visible signs of aging from the inside out, and the outside in.
+The good news is that adopting a diet rich in antioxidants and high-quality proteins (combined with vitamin supplements and the right topical skincare) can help you address the visible signs of aging from the inside-out, and the outside-in.

 3-4 ounces smoked Nova Scotia salmon